DevonHogencamp/RoyalCarpetCleaning/README.md

 Pricing: The clients budget is $1000.00.
 The cost to the client is calculated by the hours worked and the cost/hour.
 Depending on the type of work required and the complexity our agreed upon cost/hour is $25/hour.

-Requirements:
+Checklist:

 * Mobile first
-* Similar to Holts Carpet Cleaning but not a exact copy
-* Create logo
-* Social Media Google and Yelp Reviews
 * Title attention grabber like on cranmore
 * Reasons why to choose us
-* Clickable google map
 * Blog

-Pages:

--Home: Overview of everything

--Services: Carpet Upholstery Stone Tile/Grout Pet Spots/Odor Commercial

--Pricing: Pricing for all the services

--Contact: Info and ability to setup an appointment

--About: Description of the company
+* Click on services and goes to expanded version

 Technologies: Bootstrap is going to be used for mobile first design, and a clean looking site.

 Logging of Time spent on the project in hours:

-Total: 18.5 hrs * $25/hr = $462.50
+Total: 23 hrs * $25/hr = $525.00